 The right padding technique is crucial for the quality of woodwind instruments.
 Only a really well-padded instrument is dense enough to show the full potential of the instrument.

-A really precise mechanics and flawless tone holes are the first prerequisite for this.
+Very precise mechanics and flawless tone holes are the first prerequisite for this.
 Key play in the mechanics makes good padding impossible.
 A key may only move around its own axis.
 However, if you can push them to the right or left, or if you can wiggle them back and forth, solid airtight padding is impossible.
 Any attempt to do so is a waste of time and money.

 During a general overhaul, we spend about 80% of the time creating the conditions for good padding.
 Without this preparatory work, it is impossible to guarantee good work.